LeComm/aofclient-voxlap-renderer/README.md

 ./compile

 Using:
-Put renderer.d, voxlap5.a and compilevoxlap into aof-client directory ./compilevoxlap
+Put renderer.d, voxlap.di, voxlap5.a and compilevoxlap into aof-client directory
+./compilevoxlap
 ./main (to start the game, don't forget to run the server first)